mumblingdrunkard/mscs-thesis/src/berkeley-out-of-order-machine/index.typ

 Some instructions require no destination register, while others require immediate values encoded in the instructions.
 Instructions have a fixed size of 32 bits.
 The PC is aligned at a four-byte boundary (the lower two bits of the PC are always 0).

+RISC-V is a so-called register-register architecture where the only instructions that access memory are load and store instructions#footnote[... and atomic instructions which may write a value, read a value, and update a register all at once].
+Additionally, all instructions write to one architectural register or do not write a value at all.

 === Compressed Instructions